What is Biological Computing?

 If they lack the processing power of current computing systems, why are scientists so fixated on creating functional biological computers?

 Proliferation is one of the most significant benefits of biological computing over traditional.
 There’s no need to source materials for printed circuit boards or processors.
 Instead, once a cell is programmed, it’s much more cost-effective to grow billions of clones carrying out the same task.
-Organic cells also have markers that encourage them to create functional systems, reducing the work biological programmers have to put into their projects.
+In a world on the cusp of Web3 and maximizing automation, this could push AI and machine learning algorithms to the next level.
+Industrial adoption of these technologies would increase if the costs were manageable because of their biological nature.

 Challenges of Biological Computing

 Biological computer systems also don’t have anything near the processing power of modern computers.
-It’d be like trying to run Twitter or TikTok on the machine that Alan Turning used to crack the Axis code in World War II.
+It’d be like trying to run Twitter or TikTok on the machine Alan Turning used to crack the Axis code in World War II.
 It’s a neat idea but lacks practical applications in its current form.

 Applications for Biological Computing